joshuaboniface/rffmpeg/README.md

 ### Why did you make `rffmpeg`?

 My virtualization setup (multiple 1U nodes with lots of live migration/failover) didn't lend itself well to passing a GPU into my Jellyfin VM, but I wanted to offload transcoding because doing 4K HEVC transcodes with a CPU performs horribly.
 I happened to have another machine (my "base" remote headless desktop/gaming server) which had a GPU, so I wanted to find a way to offload the transcoding to it.
 I came up with `rffmpeg` as a simple wrapper to the `ffmpeg` and `ffprobe` calls that Jellyfin (and Emby, and likely other media servers too) makes which would run them on that host instead.
 After finding it quite useful myself, I released it publicly as GPLv3 software so that others may benefit as well!
+It has since received a lot of feedback and feature requests from the community, leading to the tool as it exists today.

 ### What supports `rffmpeg`?